vectortree/sys-projects-c/README.md

 A C dynamic memory allocator package for the x86-64 architecture with the following features:

-- Free lists segregated by size class, using first-fit policy within each size class, augmented with a set of "quick lists" holding small blocks segregated by size
+- Free lists segregated by size class, using first-fit policy within each size class, augmented with a set of "quick lists" holding small blocks segregated by size.
 - Immediate coalescing of large blocks on free with adjacent free blocks;
-  delayed coalescing on free of small blocks
+  delayed coalescing on free of small blocks.
-- Boundary tags to support efficient coalescing, with footer optimization that allows footers to be omitted from allocated blocks
+- Boundary tags to support efficient coalescing, with footer optimization that allows footers to be omitted from allocated blocks.
-- Block splitting without creating splinters
+- Block splitting without creating splinters.
-- Allocated blocks aligned to "double memory row" (16-byte) boundaries
+- Allocated blocks aligned to "double memory row" (16-byte) boundaries.
-- Free lists maintained using **last in first out (LIFO)** discipline
+- Free lists maintained using **last in first out (LIFO)** discipline.
-- Obfuscation of block headers and footers to detect heap corruption and attempts to free blocks not previously obtained via allocation
+- Obfuscation of block headers and footers to detect heap corruption and attempts to free blocks not previously obtained via allocation.

 The various header and footer formats are specified below: